Using outdoor string lighting is one of the quickest and easiest ways to illuminate any plot for nighttime dining and entertaining.

 String lights wrapped around branches can draw attention to their wonderful natural shape, so they remain as focal points of a yard design instead of fading into obscurity after dusk.

-They can soften the lines of the structure if it’s without plants or before they’ve had a chance to grow up and around it.
-The lights will also twinkle among the flowers and foliage of mature climbers on a pergola.
+Lights can soften the lines of the structure if it’s without plants or before they’ve had a chance to grow up and around it.
+The lights will also twinkle among the flowers and foliage of mature climbing plants on a pergola.

-But consider using them on other yard structures, such as arches and arbors, as well so you can appreciate the verticals in the space after dark.
+Do consider using them on other yard structures too, such as arches and arbors, so you can appreciate the verticals in the space after dark.

-Instead of taking a parasol down once the sun has disappeared from the sky, use it as a magically illuminated feature above a dining table.
+Instead of taking a patio umbrella down once the sun has disappeared from the sky, use it as a magically illuminated feature above a dining table.
 The structure of a sunshade is perfect for twining string lights around.

 You could use a long conventional strip of string lights, but easier to set up are versions specially designed to fit the shape of a parasol.